 In the second year (Part IB) students study courses in: Biology of Disease (Pathology); Head and Neck Anatomy; Neurobiology with Human Behaviour (which includes Neuroanatomy); Human Reproduction, and Mechanisms of Drug Actions (Pharmacology).
 Clinical teaching (Preparing for Patients) continues with students seeing patients in a hospital setting.

-In the third year (Part II) students can choose from a number of Specialist Part II subjects drawn from Natural Sciences, or Medical or Biomedical specialities.
+In the third year (Part II) students can choose from a number of Specialist Part II subjects typically drawn from Natural Sciences, or Medical or Biomedical specialities.
+Some students may choose to take courses in an entirely different subject, such as Anthropology, Classics or Law, but admission onto such courses will depend on fulfilling the requirements of the relevant department.
+Detailed information can be found here.

 Clinical experience runs throughout the first three years via the PfP (Preparing for Patients) module.
 Detailed information about this can be found here.